 Significant capacity building activity is already recorded within the DDAT Strategic Development Plan.
-However, DDAT is cognisant that the growing scale of operation will require key capacity building activity in the following areas.
+However, DDAT are cognisant that the growing scale of operation will require key capacity building activity in the following areas.

-- 1. Bringing the CFO and COO roles back in house. - 2.
-Restructuring the central team and adding additional capacity. - 3.
-School improvement within the central team, our schools and our partners. - 4.
-Financial security over time, whilst providing an increased level of core service efficiently from the centre, - 5.
-Strengthened Governance at all levels, - 6.
+- 1. School improvement within the central team, our schools and our partners. - 2.
+Financial security over time, whilst providing an increased level of core service efficiently from the centre, - 3.
+Strengthened Governance at all levels, - 4.
 Increased alignment of Trust wide systems and accountability from CEO and core team through the new regional lead headteachers, to school leaders and staff.